De Geeuwpoldermolen, Oppenhuizen: Description

 The Geeuwpoldermolen is what the Dutch describe as a spinnenkop (English: spiderhead mill).
 It is a small hollow post mill winded by a winch.
 The four common sails have a span of 12.20 m and are carried on a wooden windshaft.
 The brake wheel on the windshaft drives the wallower at the top of the upright shaft in the body, which passed through the main post into the substructure.
 At the bottom of the upright shaft, the crown wheel drives the Archimedes' screw.
 The screw is 1 m in diameter.

 Both body and substructure are weatherboarded with boulders attached to the four lower corners by chains to protect it against blowing over in a storm.
 It is supported on four brick pillars.

 Public access

 The mill is open to the public by appointment.
-It is located on the bank of the Prinses Margrietkanaal and can only be reached by boat.
+It is located on the bank of the Prinses Margriet Canal and can only be reached by boat.